Stephens College: Athletics

 The Stephens athletic teams are called the Stars.
 The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the American Midwest Conference (AMC) since the 2008–09 academic year.
 The Stars previously competed as an NAIA Independent from 2004–05 to 2007–08.
-Prior joining the NAIA, Stephens was also a member of the National Collegiate Athletic Association (NCAA): in the Division III ranks from 1994–95 (when the school re-instated back its athletics program) to 2003–04; and in the Division II ranks from about 1982–83 to 1986–87, before transitioning to club status until discontinuing the athletics program after the 1988–89 school year.
+Prior joining the NAIA, Stephens was also a member of the National Collegiate Athletic Association (NCAA): in the Division III ranks from 1994–95 (when the school re-instated back its athletics program) to 2003–04; and in the Division II ranks from about 1982–83 to 1986–87, before transitioning to club status for two seasons until discontinuing the athletics program after the 1988–89 school year.

 Stephens competes in four intercollegiate varsity sports: basketball, soccer, softball and volleyball.
 Former sports included cross country.
 Club sports include competitive dance and esports, which is the first varsity esports team at an all-women's college.

-Alumnae
+People

 The Stephens College Alumnae Association has more than 20,000 members internationally.
 Alumnae are found in every state.